Look at look at what they're doing up in MSNBC right now.

 I have it on good authority.

-Irksum really thought this meant something.
+Irksom really thought this meant something.

 He thought that he had been asked to do something vital to serve his country.

-Or where it's all gonna end up.
+Or where it's all going to end up.

-Obama, with great fanfare, proposes this blue-ribbon commission to come up with ideas to seriously cut spending and the deficit.
+Obama with great fanfare proposes this Blue Ribbon Commission to come up with ideas to seriously cut spending and the deficit.

-And the purpose of the blue ribbon commission is to get unelected people to go on the line.
+And the purpose of the Blue Ribbon Commission is to get unelected people to go on the line.

 And they take it seriously.